kyma-project/kyma/docs/kyma/04-13-new-backup-strategy.md

 ---
-title: Kyma Backup strategy
+title: Back up Kyma
-type: Details
+type: Installation
 ---

 The user load on a Kyma cluster typically consists of various Kubernetes objects and volumes.
 Kyma relies on the managed Kubernetes cluster for periodic backups of the Kubernetes objects.
 That's why it does not require you to set anything manually to perform backups.